 - We recycle non-ferrous metals, principally aluminum, copper, lead, and nickel-based steel and high temperature alloys.
 These products are sold to domestic manufacturers and, to a lesser extent, to the export markets.

 - We buy catalytic converters and recover platinum, palladium, and rhodium, known as Platinum Group Metals (PGM's).
 These precious metals are typically refined and reused by industry in emissions control devices.

-Metalico today employs 800 people in 30 operating locations across 10 states.
-Headquartered in Cranford, New Jersey, Metalico trades under the stock symbol MEA on the NYSE Amex.
+Metalico today employs over 550 people in 26 operating locations across 8 states.
+Metalico is headquartered in Cranford, New Jersey.

 Metalico's strategy is to grow by acquisition, and more recently, through emphasis on organically developed internal initiatives.